-In 1946, U.S. Army Sergeant Isaac Woodard challenged a Greyhound Bus driver while traveling from Georgia to North Carolina after being discharged from service in World War II.
-Police officers who met him at the next stop brutally attacked him and left him permanently blinded.
-The attack on Woodard and similar stories of mistreatment of other black servicemen returning from the war let to new national pressures on racial segregation and discrimination and to the integration of the Armed Services in 1948.
+In 1946, U.S. Army Sergeant Isaac Woodard challenged a Greyhound bus driver while traveling from Georgia to North Carolina after being discharged from service in World War II.
+Police officers, who met him at the next stop, brutally attacked him and left him permanently blind.
+The attack on Woodard and similar stories of mistreatment of other black servicemen returning from the war led to new national pressures on racial segregation and discrimination and to the integration of the armed services in 1948.

 Isaac Woodard was born in Fairfield, South Carolina but grew up in Goldsboro, North Carolina.
-He enlisted in the U.S. Army on October 14, 1942 at Fort Jackson in Columbia, South Carolina, and served in the Pacific Theater as a longshoreman in a labor battalion.
+He enlisted in the U.S. Army on October 14, 1942, at Fort Jackson in Columbia, South Carolina, and served in the Pacific Theater as a longshoreman in a labor battalion.
 In February 1946, the decorated soldier received an honorable discharge at Camp Gordon, Georgia in early February 1946.
-Along with a contingent of other discharged soldiers, black and white, Woodard boarded a Greyhound Bus on February 12th to travel back home to North Carolina.
+Along with a contingent of other discharged soldiers–black and white–Woodard boarded a Greyhound Bus on February 12 to travel back home to North Carolina.
 A conflict was triggered when the bus driver belittled the army veteran for asking to take a bathroom break.
-At the next stop, Woodard was met by the Chief of Police Linwood Shull of Batesburg, South Carolina police.
+At the next stop, Woodard was met by the Chief Linwood Shull of the Batesburg, South Carolina police.
 While still in his army uniform, the police forcibly removed the sergeant from the bus and arrested him for disorderly conduct.
 They repeatedly beat Woodward, and the next day he was convicted of drunken and disorderly conduct and fined fifty dollars.
 However, it took several days for the police to take him to the hospital.
 The beatings that he suffered while in police custody caused him permanent blindness.